The classroom curriculum is comprised of two main elements:

 St Michael’s Curriculum Statement

-The aim of St Michael’s Curriculum provides a well-designed range of high-quality learning experiences and provision which support children to develop as independent, confident, successful learners with high aspirations who know how to make a positive contribution to their community and the wider society.
+St Michael’s Curriculum provides a well-designed range of high-quality learning experiences and provision which support children to develop as independent, confident, successful learners with high aspirations who know how to make a positive contribution to their community and the wider society.
 We teach all subjects in the National Curriculum.
 There is equality of access for all pupils.
 Developing children’s moral, spiritual, social and cultural understanding is a strong strand across the curriculum.

 We plan our curriculum for security and depth of learning.
 To do this, we ensure that pupils don’t just cover the curriculum but return to the key concepts, knowledge and skills over and over - each time gaining a deeper and more secure understanding, so the application of ideas and knowledge across different subjects is possible.
 We teach each subject area discreetly making relevant links to other subjects where appropriate as this approach secures greater learning involvement, builds on children’s prior knowledge and helps them to develop into creative, confident learners who are keen to take risks, collaborate and persevere.
 It is these qualities which we feel are vital for success in life as well as learning.

-Our curriculum whilst paying due regard to achieving high standards in Maths and English is also carefully designed to ensure coverage and progression.
+Our curriculum, whilst paying due regard to achieving high standards in Maths and English, is also carefully designed to ensure coverage and progression.
 It provides children with memorable experiences and many diverse opportunities from which the children can learn and develop a range of transferable skills.
 Our school is proud to be in the great city of Liverpool and acknowledges its location in many ways.
 Our curriculum is enriched by using this as a starting point for engaging interest and accessing the rich cultural resources of Liverpool.
 We also embrace the rich and diverse cultural background from which our children come from.
-Learning is based on the principles of mutual respect, responsibility and enquiry based learning, which promotes curiosity, embed the application of basic skills across the curriculum and allow writing to be meaningfully embedded.
+Learning is based on the principles of mutual respect, responsibility and enquiry-based learning, which promotes curiosity, embeds the application of basic skills across the curriculum and allows writing to be meaningfully embedded.